GLICON/San-Francisco-Intern-Salaries/README.md

 These steps will stabilize compensation, prevent future dips and support fair competitive pay structure

 - SF needs to investigate pay flunctuation as factors like changes in workforce composition or economic conditions may come to play.
-- Budgeting for overtime controls or incentives to optimize costs, especially if overtime is a significant driver for either or both roles
+- Budgeting for overtime controls or incentives to optimize costs, especially if overtime is a significant driver for either or both roles.
 - Targeted Acquisition Strategies: With pay increasing to around $78,000 by 2014 for both roles, benchmark against current market rates to attract qualified analysts.
 Also, consider targeted recruitment for underrepresented groups or skill development programs to build internal pipelines.

 ### Limitations